-It is yet a further object of this invention to provide the system user with comprehensive information about pay-perview events, premium services or other packaged program-50 ming to which the user does not subscribe and the capability to automatically purchase such programming on demand or impulse.
+It is yet a further object of this invention to provide the system user with comprehensive information about pay-perview events, premium services or other packaged programming to which the user does not subscribe and the capability to automatically purchase such programming on demand or impulse.

-It is another object of the present invention to provide an electronic guide system that provides a reliable and efficient tion.
-There is also a need to provide the user with an 55 method of updating or replacing the application software programs that implement the electronic guide at the user
+It is another object of the present invention to provide an electronic guide system that provides a reliable and efficient method of updating or replacing the application software programs that implement the electronic guide at the user sites.